AaltoSciComp/data-analysis-workflows-course/lectures/chapter-4-scaling.rst

 - Converting numerical data with many categories (``BytesLog2``) into categorical type can increase memory consumption.

+Garbage collector
+*****************

-These past datasets become increasingly important when they are carried around throughout the pipeline.
+As mentioned previously, these past datasets become increasingly important when they are carried around throughout the pipeline.
 Both Python and R have a garbage collector that runs occationally and removes unneeded memory allocations.
 Each object has a reference counter that tells the garbage collector how many times the object is referenced.
 Each time you e.g. assign the object into a variable the reference counter is increased and each time you overwrite/delete a variable the reference counter is decreased.
 Once it reaches zero the garbage collector knows that the object can be removed.

 To help garbage collector one can create parts of your pipeline as functions.
 By writing code as function all temporary variables are created to the